 A cryptocurrency is a virtual or digital currency.
 Unlike traditional fiat currencies, a cryptocurrency is secured with cryptography.
 This makes it virtually impossible to counterfeit or hack the currency.

 Cryptocurrencies operate on a so-called blockchain, a distributed ledger.
 In simple terms, this is a network of computers that are connected to the blockchain network.
 A ledger can be seen as a grand register in which all transactions are kept.

-The advantages of cryptocurrencies include the cheaper and faster transfer of funds and the fact that a decentralized system cannot collapse on one part.
-The disadvantages of cryptocurrencies are the high price volatility and the high level of energy consumption.
+The advantages of cryptocurrencies include the cheaper and faster transfer of funds and the fact that a decentralized system cannot collapse on one part, highlighting the strengths of funding trading plus.
+The disadvantages of cryptocurrencies are the high price volatility,the probability of being a target of cryptocurrency scams, and the high level of energy consumption.
 However, a solution has been introduced for this last part.
 More on this later.

 The best-known cryptocurrency is Bitcoin, followed by Ethereum and other smaller cryptocurrencies and blockchains, such as Pulsechain.

 Ethereum (ETH) is to the Ethereum network what Bitcoin (BTC) is to the Bitcoin network and what Pulse (PLS) is to the Pulsechain blockchain.
 ETH is currently the second largest cryptocurrency by market capitalization after BTC.
 The market cap is calculated by multiplying the total amount of coins in circulation by the value of 1 coin.

 Pulsechain is expected to launch in the second half of May 2022.